Overview

 XIRR uses a sign convention that reflects your perspective as an investor:

-- Money you invest (SIP instalments, lump sums, top-ups) = negative values (cash leaving your pocket)
+- Money you invest (SIP installments, lump sums, top-ups) counts as negative values (cash leaving your pocket)

-- Money you receive (redemptions, dividends, or the final current value) = positive values (cash returning to you)
+- Money you receive (redemptions, dividends, or the final current value) counts as positive values (cash returning to you)

 For a 12-month SIP of ₹10,000/month with no redemptions: